 My Final Paycheck—What am I Owed When I’m Terminated?

 There are many questions to be asked when your employment ends, whether that be through a termination, lay-off, or your resignation.
 One such question is: when will you receive your final paycheck, and how much will you be compensated in that check?
-Below I briefly outline what when you are entitled to your final paycheck, and what you must be compensated for in that check, pursuant to Massachusetts wage laws.
+Below I briefly outline when you are entitled to your final paycheck, and what you must be compensated for in that check, pursuant to Massachusetts wage laws.